Bhutan’s Snowman Trek: Day 22 – Tampoe Tsho To Rerethang Via Tempe La

 cairn and prayer flags on Tempe La above Thampoe Tsho

-looking south from Tempe La – the trail to Sephu
+Looking south from Tempe La – the trail to Sephu

 I’d end up lounging about a half-hour down at the bottom of the hill, enjoying the wind-free spot and the sunshine.
 The two images below show the actual trail from the pass; it heads diagonally to the left and stays above the rock-strewn valley floor where I was waiting.
-I’d eventually join the rest of the crew a kilometer further down.
+I’d eventually join the rest of the crew a kilometre further down.

 the start of the trail down from Tempe La

-satellite view of Tempe La – Om Tsho area
+satellite view of Tempe La – Om Tsho area – see below for the photo of the lake taken from the red dot

 One last look back at Tempe La and then it was time to move forward!